File 2020 Rent Registrations Online by July 31

 Know Which Apartments Are Covered

 Permanently exempt apartments.
-You must also register apartments that first qualified as permanently exempt after April 1, 2018.
+You must also register apartments that first qualified as permanently exempt after April 1, 2020.
 After registering a permanently exempt apartment once, you won’t have to register it again in future years.
-Some grounds for permanent exemption of apartments from rent stabilization may include high-rent vacancy, luxury deregulation, an apartment that has been substantially rehabilitated since the last annual registration, or a qualifying expiration of a J-51 or Section 421-a financing program.
+Some grounds for permanent exemption of apartments from rent stabilization may include an apartment that has been substantially rehabilitated since the last annual registration, or a qualifying expiration of a J-51 or Section 421-a financing program.

 Submit Two Required Registrations